How to Start an LLC in Montana (Step-by-Step) 2024 Guide

 You need to do this because two businesses in the state can’t have the same name.

-First, search your business name and compare it to existing businesses in Montana.
+First, search your business name and compare it to existing businesses in the state.
 You can make sure the business name you want is unique from any existing legal business entity using the Montana Business Search.

-Second, familiarize yourself with the Montana LLC naming guidelines (so your Montana LLC gets approved).
+Second, familiarize yourself with the state’s LLC naming guidelines (so your LLC gets approved).

 We’ll explain both in more detail here: Montana LLC Name.